tjhenning/expert-octo-guacamole/x_team_rules.md

 * Try to meet weekly during projects to split tasks evenly amongst group members
 * Establish Google Sheet that lists the current tasks and who is responsible for them

-## How will we will track progress (and follow-up) on completion of tasks
+## How we will track progress (and follow-up) on completion of tasks

 * Communicate each others progress in our chat on GroupMe
 * Update the Google Sheet once a task has been completed

-## How will will communicate difficulties with a task assigned to us
+## How we will communicate difficulties with a task assigned to us

 * Use the group chat to communicate any problems or difficulties with an assigned task so that other members can provide assistance.